 All about the Côte d'Ivoire-EU Voluntary Partnership Agreement

-Over the past century, Côte d’Ivoire’s forest cover has shrunk from around 16 million hectares to less than three million hectares, with only about 500 000 hectares of primary forest remaining.
+Over the past century, Côte d’Ivoire’s forest cover has shrunk from some 16 million hectares to less than three million hectares, with only about 500 000 hectares of primary forest remaining.
 Deforestation has been mainly driven by conversion of forest to agriculture, some of which has been illegal.
-Nevertheless, forests still make an important contribution to Côte d’Ivoire’s economy, and provide jobs and livelihoods for local people.
 Most industrial production of timber is destined for the export market.
+The EU is a major market for Ivorian wood processing exports, accounting for almost 38% of all wood exports from the country in 2018.

 Two of Côte d'Ivoire's neighbours, Ghana and Liberia, are implementing VPAs.